 - Predictive biomarkers

 - Screening and intervention in high-risk groups

-This virtual event will provide an opportunity to share our current cancer research with patients and the public.
-There will be a variety of talks by oncology specialists, researchers, nurses and patients on topics including; early phase trials in adults, public involvement in research, trials in teenage and young adults (TYA) and lung cancer.
+The event provided an opportunity to share our current cancer research with patients and the public.
+There were a variety of talks by oncology specialists, researchers, nurses and patients on topics including; early phase trials in adults, public involvement in research, trials in teenage and young adults (TYA) and lung cancer.